 Only one jurisdiction, Malaysia, cited government agencies as a primary player in Islamic finance.
-Although Indonesia, Pakistan and the UK indicated their governments had issued, or had plans to issue, sovereign sukuk, the governments were not thought to be the primary entities offering Islamic finance products.
+Although Indonesia and Pakistan indicated their governments had issued, or had plans to issue, sovereign sukuk, the governments were not thought to be the primary entities offering Islamic finance products.